TomDowling/expo-build-notifier/README.md

 ![version](https://img.shields.io/npm/v/expo-build-notifier "Version")
 ![npm](https://img.shields.io/npm/dt/expo-build-notifier.svg "Total Downloads")

-Use this to post a message to your chosen platofmr each time your Expo project is published.
+Use this to post a message to your chosen platform each time your Expo project is published.
 Currently only Discord is supported.

 - [Installation - Discord](#installation)
 - [Examples](#examples)